benrady/clj-live-reload/README.md

 => (clj-live-reload.core/start-server "path/to/files")
 ```

 This will start an http server on port 35729 (the default live-reload port) and watch the given file path (and subdirectories) for file changes.
+This call will block, so you may want to wrap it in a `(future)`.

 ## Client